Geography

 Geography Curriculum Overview

-Our geography curriculum is carefully structured so that pupils build their understanding of the world step by step.
+Our geography curriculum is structured so that pupils build their understanding of the world progressively.

-• In Key Stage 1, pupils learn about their local environment, the United Kingdom, continents and oceans.
+- Key Stage 1: Pupils study their local environment, the United Kingdom, continents and oceans

-• In Lower Key Stage 2, pupils begin to study physical geography such as rivers, mountains and earthquakes.
+- Lower Key Stage 2: Pupils study physical geography, including rivers, mountains and earthquakes

 A full overview of the geography curriculum for each year group can be found below.